nugunacoding/self-learning/PITCHME.md

 ## Today's Mission

-1. Introduce yourself with Git Pitch Slide
+**Introduce yourself with Git Pitch Slide.**

-* Those must be included on your slides
+  - Those must be included on your slides
-  * a picture of yourself or your favorite.
+    - a picture of yourself or your favorite.
-  * the list of name and nickname of your teammates
+    - the list of name and nickname of your teammates
-  * the plan that you are going to do on the last day of this year.
+    - the plan that you are going to do on the last day of this year.

-2. Post what you've learned for two weeks at the Start Camp on your Blog.
+**Post what you've learned for two weeks at the Start Camp on your Blog.**